 legal requirements and/or national guidelines for accessing treatment.

-Examples: Information that can assist individuals in choosing their preferred treatment option can include: the indications, risks, and benefits of medication-assisted treatment and its alternatives; the types of settings that offer medication-assisted treatment; geographic location of treatment providers and the availability of public transportation; cost of treatment; and requirements for participating in various treatment options (e.g. frequency of visits.)
+Examples: Information that can assist people in choosing their preferred treatment option can include: the indications, risks, and benefits of medication-assisted treatment and its alternatives; the types of settings that offer medication-assisted treatment; geographic location of treatment providers and the availability of public transportation; cost of treatment; and requirements for participating in various treatment options (e.g. frequency of visits.)

 MHSU 9.03